ohickman/sandbox/markdown.md

 ### Paragraphs

-Paragraphs are delimited by double carrage returns.
+Paragraphs are delimited by double carriage returns.

 There must be a blank line between paragraphs to designate them as such.
-You may add single carage returns so that your text is easier to see (say in a text editor that is only 80 chars wide), but when this text is interpreted by a GitHub's markdown engine it will be reflowed regardless of line length.
+You may add single carriage returns so that your text is easier to see (say in a text editor that is only 80 chars wide), but when this text is interpreted by a GitHub's markdown engine it will be reflowed regardless of line length.

 ```
-Paragraphs are delimited by double carrage returns.
+Paragraphs are delimited by double carriage returns.

 There must be a blank line between paragraphs to designate them as such.
-You may add single carage returns so that your text is easier to see (say in
+You may add single carriage returns so that your text is easier to see (say in
 a text editor that is only 80 chars wide), but when this text is interpreted by a GitHub's markdown engine it will be reflowed regardless of line length.
 ```